 Trattoria Fos da Marai is open Wednesday – Monday for lunch from 11am – 2:30pm and Wednesday – Sunday for dinner from 7pm – 12am.
 They are located at Via Santo Stefano, 20, Valdobbiadene.
 Tel +39 0423 900292.

 Salis Ristorante is a little more upscale than the casual Trattoria Fos da Marai, has almost as good a view and almost as good food.
-It would definitely be my second choice if Trattoria Fos da Marai had no tables left.
+It’s definitely be my second choice if Trattoria Fos da Marai has no tables left.